SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

     :header: "Property","Description"
     :widths: 40,60

-    "width=""[width in px]""", "Width of the depiciton given in pixels."
+    "width=""[width in px]""", "Displayed width in pixels."
-    "height=""[height in px]""", "Height of the depiction given in pixels."
+    "height=""[height in px]""", "Displayed height in pixels."
     "id=""[string/integer]""", "Unique label if multiple connection lists are displayed."
     "title=""[string]""", "Individual title for the connection list."
-    "filter=""[type]""", "Restrict the connection list to one single object type."
+    "filter=""[type]""", "Restricts the connection list to one single object type."
-    "link=""[true|false]""", "Enable opening referenced objects."
+    "link=""[true|false]""", "Enables opening referenced objects."
-    "create=""[viewX]""", "List of object views which is supposed to be displayed when new objects are set up and assigned."
+    "create=""[viewX]""", "List of object views which is supposed to be displayed when new objects are being set up and assigned."
-    "readOnly=""[true|false]""", "Prevents setting up new connecitons if set to ""true""."
+    "readOnly=""[true|false]""", "Prevents user from setting up new connecitons if set to ""true""."

 .. figure:: _static/Connection.PNG